brownsys/Sesame/alohomora_lints/README.md

 Changing the source code of the PCR will invalidate the previous signature.

-Currently, Signatures must be declared inline with the PrivacyCriticalRegion declaration.
+Both the closure and Signatures must be instantiated inline in the PrivacyCriticalRegion declaration.